 The reason is simple: OVDP is a voluntary program and if you are only entering because you are already under IRS examination, then technically you are not voluntarily entering the program – rather, you are doing so under duress.

 What Type of Accounts Qualify Under OVDP?

 Any account that would have to be included on either an FBAR or 8938 form as well as additional income generating assets such as rental properties.
-It should be noted that the requirements are different for the modified streamlined program, in which the taxpayer penalties are limited to only assets that are actually listed on either an FBAR or 8938 form; thus the value of a rental property (reduced by any outstanding mortgage) would not be calculated into the penalty amount in a streamlined application, but it would be applicable in an OVDP submission.
+It should be noted that the requirements are different for the modified streamlined program, in which the taxpayer penalties are limited to only assets that are actually listed on either an FBAR or 8938 form; thus the value of a rental property would not be calculated into the penalty amount in a streamlined application, but it would be applicable in an OVDP submission.

 An OVDP submission involves the failure of a taxpayer(s) to report foreign and overseas accounts at Foreign Financial Institutions such as: Foreign Bank Accounts, Foreign Financial Accounts, Foreign Retirement Accounts, Foreign Trading Accounts, Foreign Insurance, and Foreign Income, including 8938s, FBAR, Schedule B, 5741, 3520, and more.

 What are the Requirements of OVDP?